 HMA

 In MS-DOS, the HMA can be accessed using Microsoft's HIMEM.SYS file and specifying the DOS=HIGH command in the config.sys.
-Additional information about the Autoexec.bat and Config.sys can be found on our Autoexec.bat and Config.sys page.
+For additional information about these files, see our Autoexec.bat and Config.sys guide.

 Early computers had issues with HMA and the keyboard controller that caused A20 errors.